mtyka/mtyka.github.io/_posts/2016-12-11-lostpla-casting-glass.markdown

 categories: art
 ---

 For a few years now I have been experimenting with casting glass and occasionally bronze from 3D printed positive models.
-Specifically I use this to make sculptures of protein molcules rendered as their solvent accessible surface, which are created from their scientifically precise chrystallographic coordinates.
+Specifically I use this technique to make sculptures of protein molecules rendered as their solvent accessible surface, which are created from their scientifically precise chrystallographic coordinates.

 <img src="/assets/casting/lysozyme.jpg">